PBujakiewicz/KeePassXC-AutoUnlock-Login-Windows/README.md

    - In the Credential Manager window, click on "Windows Credentials."

 2. **Add a New Credential:**
-   - Click on the "Add a Windows credential" link.
+   - Click on the "Add a generic  credential" link.

 ### Step 3: Fill in the Credential Details